I have never been a fudge lady, even when I was little.

 - 1/2 cup high quality cocoa powder remember, this is a KEY ingredient, so don't use a cheap cocoa powder, it will effect the taste dramatically!
 I like Dagoba, but there are many tasty one out there

-- 1/4 cup liquid sweetener of choice maple syrup, honey, or coconut nectar You could add 1 or two more tablespoons of sweetener here to taste, or a few drops liquid stevia
+- 1/4 cup maple syrup or honey, or coconut nectar You could add 1 or two more tablespoons of sweetener here to taste, or a few drops liquid stevia

 - 1 teaspoon vanilla extract or other if you want to play with the flavors

-- Optional add in's: natural corn-free peppermint candy canes crushed, chopped toasted nuts, tart dried fruits, cocoa nibs.
+- natural peppermint candy canes crushed, chopped toasted nuts, tart dried fruits, cocoa nibs.
+See additional variations in the post above.

 Taste and adjust the sweetener if you prefer.